chauhang/mlflow/examples/pytorch/IterativePruning/README.md

 AXClient is used to provide the initial pruning percentage as well as decides the number of trails to be run.
 The summary of the pruned model is captured in a seperate file and stored as an artifact in mflow.

+### Setting up Environment variables.

+Run the following command on the terminal to set the Experiment name environment variable.

+`export MLFLOW_EXPERIMENT_NAME=Prune`

 ### Running the code to train the base model